rjspencer/docs/theming.md

 TransactionId
 :	the ID of the transaction

-TransactionOrderHash
+TransactionOrderId
-:	an order hash representing all the items in this transaction
+:	the ID of the order this transaction belongs to

 TransactionAmount
 :	the amount of money spent in this transaction (doesn't include shipping)

 TransactionShippingAmount
-:   the amount of money spent on shipping
+:   the amount of money spent on shipping for this transaction

 TransactionTrackingNumber
 :	the tracking number for the item if it has been shipped